diyhue/diyHue/.github/ISSUE_TEMPLATE/help-request.md

 If any part is removed or improperly completed, the issue will be closed automatically.

-Thank you for taking the time to submit a BUG REPORT for this project.
+Thank you for taking the time to submit a HELP REQUEST for this project.
 To ensure we have all the information necessary, please be sure to carefully read all the primers below.
 This will ensure that we have the necessary information to understand the problem.

-1. Please be sure to fill in the issue template completely and to the best of your ability so that we may reproduce the issue.
-Issues that are not reproducible CANNOT be fixed.
+1. Please be sure to fill in the issue template completely and to the best of your ability so that we may best understand your issue.

 2. Support for installation methods other than Docker have been depreciated so ensure you are using Docker so that we may be able to best help you.

-3. Do NOT use this template for user error/help/support questions.
-If this is for a help request, please go back and select the proper template.
+3. For live and more targeted support, use either the Discourse or the Slack that can be found in the readme. https://github.com/diyhue/diyHue#support

+4. If we were able to help you through this issue, please consider submitting a pull request to our documentation to help other! https://github.com/diyhue/ReadTheDocs

 Basic GitHub Comment Tutorial:
 1. Logs